Dairy-free cake moist and full of flavour!

 - Beat 4 egg whites with a pinch of salt in another large bowl with cleaned beaters at medium-high speed until it is nice and foamy, then add remaining 1/4 cup (62 mL) sugar a little at a time, beating continuously until egg whites begin to form and hold soft peaks, about 3 minutes.

 - Gently fold one third of the beaten egg whites into the egg yolk, sugar and flour mixture to lighten at first, then fold in remaining whites gently but thoroughly.

 - Transfer batter to prepared springform pan and gently tap pan against the countertop to remove any air bubbles.
 Sprinkle the top of the batter evenly with remaining 2 tablespoons (30 mL) of sugar.
 This helps to promote even rising.

-- Bake until puffed and golden and a wooden pick or skewer inserted in center of cake comes out clean, about 45 minutes.
+- Bake until puffed and golden and a wooden pick or skewer inserted in centre of cake comes out clean, about 45 minutes.
 Cool cake in pan on a rack 10 minutes, then run a thin knife around edge of pan and remove side of springform pan.
-Cool cake to room temperature, about 1 ½ – 2 hours.
+Cool cake to room temperature, about 1 1/2 – 2 hours.
 Remove bottom of pan and peel off parchment, then transfer cake to a serving plate.